openSUSE/libpathrs/README.md

 mount operations. `libpathrs` will try to use this if it can (this usually requires root).

-Here are a few examples of pratical things you might want to do with `libpathrs`'s `procfs` API:
+Here are a few examples of practical things you might want to do with `libpathrs`'s `procfs` API:

 ```c